 3. Creation of interactive stories and search for useful and characteristic narrative techniques for the medium

 4. Letting simultaneous users experience the same story with different narrative viewpoints and alternate audio content

-5. Finding useable and fluent workflows and methods for content-creation
+5. Exploring useable workflows for content-creation

-Yet, it will be important to get the first demo ready and test it with real audience in order to deduce which narrative techniques work and which don't.
+Yet, it will be important to get the first demo ready and test it with real audience in order to deduce which narrative ideas work and which don't.
 It will also be extremely interesting to see how the interaction and emotional connection between multiple users may work in practice.